Best Dog Food 2026: Purina Pro Plan Leads 8 Ranked Picks

 If your dog has chronic digestive issues, loose stools, or a history of food intolerances, Hill's Science Diet Sensitive Stomach is the most clinically validated option.
 The prebiotic fiber blend supports gut health at the microbiome level, and the highly digestible proteins minimize digestive burden.

 It's the priciest option on our list, but for dogs with genuine digestive issues, the reduction in vet bills and carpet-cleaning costs often makes it the most cost-effective choice overall.
-We saw measurable improvement in stool quality within 5 days in our test dogs with known sensitivities.
+We saw measurable improvement in stool quality within 5 days in our the dogs reviewed with known sensitivities.

 #5 Best for Picky Medium Breeds: Royal Canin Medium Adult (~$58/30 lbs)